AndrewClements84/SteadyFlow.Resilience/README.md

 ## 🧪 Tests

-The project includes a full **xUnit test suite**:

-- ✅ Unit tests for RetryPolicy, CircuitBreaker, TokenBucket, SlidingWindow, and BatchProcessor
-- ✅ Unit tests for ResiliencePipeline and Middleware
+- ✅ Unit tests for all policies, rate limiters, and middleware
-- ✅ Integration tests combining multiple policies
-- ✅ Middleware integration tests (Retry, CircuitBreaker, TokenBucket, SlidingWindow)
-- ✅ **Metrics hooks** covered end-to-end with `IMetricsObserver` and `LoggingMetricsObserver`
+- ✅ Integration and metrics tests with `IMetricsObserver`
-- ✅ CI/CD runs all tests on every commit (GitHub Actions + Codecov)
+- ✅ 100% code coverage via GitHub Actions + Codecov
-- ✅ **100% code coverage**

 Run locally: